linux-system-roles/logging/README.md

     server_host: logging-es-ovirt
     server_port: 9200
     index_prefix: project.ovirt-logs
-    ca_cert:
+    ca_cert: <CA_CERT>
-    cert:
+    cert: <USER_CERT>
-    key:
+    key: <PRIVATE_KEY>
   - name: custom_files-test
     type: custom_files
     custom_config_files: [ '/path/to/custom_A.conf', '/path/to/custom_B.conf' ]
 ```

-   See the variables section for each variable.
+   See the [variables section](#variables-in-varsyaml) for each variable.

 **Note:** The order of the record with type `elasticsearch` is important.
 The last Elasticsearch output will get all the logs that were not cached by previous Elasticsearches instances.

+For more details, see also [roles/rsyslog/README.md](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/README.md).

 Variables in vars.yaml
 ----------------------

 - `logging_collector`: The logs collector to use for the logs collection.
 Currently Rsyslog is the only supported logs collector.
 Defaults to `rsyslog`.
-- `logging_enabled` : When 'True' logging role will deploy specified configuration file set.
+- `logging_enabled` : When 'True', logging role will deploy specified configuration file set.
 Default to 'True'.
 - `logging_purge_confs`: By default, the Rsyslog configuration files are applied on top of pre-existing configuration files.
 To purge local files prior to setting new ones, set logging_purge_confs variable to 'True', it will move all Rsyslog configuration files to a backup directory, `/tmp/rsyslog.d-XXXXXX/backup.tgz`, before deploying the new configuration files.
 Defaults to 'False'.
 - `logging_mmk8s_token`: Path to token for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.token".
 - `logging_mmk8s_ca_cert`: Path to CA cert for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.ca.crt".

 - `logging_outputs`: A set of following variables to specify output configurations.
 It could be an list if multiple outputs that should to be configured.
-   -  **If `type: elasticsearch`** Send logs to one or more remote elasticsearch or Viaq installations.
+   -  **If `type: elasticsearch`**, send logs to one or more remote elasticsearch or Viaq installations.
       - `name`: Name of the elasticsearch element.
       - `type`: Type of the output element.
 Optional values: `elasticsearch`, `local`, `custom_files`.
       - `logs_collections` : List of optional logs collections, dictionaries with `name` and `state` attributes, that were pre-configured.